How to Extract CZM Parameters From Test Data?

 The paper by Dastjerdi et al [1] shows how one could calculate the normal traction vs separation from their experimental setup.
 The experimental setup and corresponding test results were also described well enough to be replicated in ANSYS.
 As both test data and calculated cohesive laws curve are available in the paper, we could extract CZM CBDD parameters then try to replicate the test in ANSYS to see how well the calculated force measures up to test data.
 This would be done for the Polyurethane adhesive.

 Figure 7 & 8 from the paper shows the measured force vs opening and normal traction vs separation respectively.
-In Figure 2 below, the light turquoise line was appended to approximate the ANSYS load path.
-Orange lines helps determine some amplitudes for this path.
+Please see the paper on how to compute the nominal traction vs separation plot.

 Figure 2: Appended Plots from Paper